NetworkBlockDevice/nbd/doc/proto.md

 - The server will set the handshake flag `NBD_FLAG_FIXED_NEWSTYLE`, to signal that it supports fixed newstyle negotiation.
-- The client should reply with `NBD_FLAG_C_FIXED_NEWSTYLE` set in its flags field too, though its side of the protocol does not change incompatibly.
+- The client SHOULD reply with `NBD_FLAG_C_FIXED_NEWSTYLE` set in its flags field too, though its side of the protocol does not change incompatibly.
-- The client may now send other options to the server as appropriate, in the generic format for sending an option as described above.
+- The client MAY now send other options to the server as appropriate, in the generic format for sending an option as described above.
 - The server MUST NOT send a response to `NBD_OPT_EXPORT_NAME` until all other pending option requests have had their final reply.